Skip to main content

 • a copy of documentation from a Registry Office, such as a Certificate of Amendment, etc. reflecting the new legal name

-A new stamp with the new legal name will automatically be ordered for you, so a separate Replacement Stamp and/or Certificate Order Form isn’t necessary.
+A new stamp with the new legal name will automatically be ordered for you.
 It will be shipped to the main Permit Holder address.
 If you require additional permit stamps for additional offices, when you email your Permit Update Form to NAPEG, please include the name(s) and address(es) that the additional stamp(s) should be shipped to.

 Please note, the Permit Update Form must be completed and signed by the Chief Operating Officer or Authorized Designate (COO).
 In addition, if Responsible Members are being added to the Permit at the same time, the new Responsible Members must sign the Declaration.